The Auckland Volcanic Field is made up of over 50 separate volcanoes scattered across New Zealand's largest city.

 Taupo volcano last erupted over 1,800 years ago and is today filled by New Zealand's largest lake.

 The Tongariro complex contains multiple volcanic cones; the largest and most famous, Ngauruhoe, last erupted in 1975.
-Now currently active.
+An eruptive episode is currently under way at Tongariro itself.

 New Zealand's most active volcano, White Island, was in a state of frequent eruption from 1976 to 2000.
-Now currently active.
+An eruptive episode is currently under way.